FAQ

 How do I find my pupillary distance (PD)?

 Pupillary distance, indicated as ‘PD’, is the distance between your pupils.
-This measurement is needed to center your prescription correctly in your frames.
-You can request your PD from your optometrist when you get your glasses prescription.
-Or you can use the PD function on our website during the checkout process.
+This measurement is used to center your prescription in your frames.
+You can request your PD from your optometrist when you get your glasses prescription, or you can use the PD function on our website during the checkout process.
 Simply click the “Measure PD” button in the prescription section to get your PD.

 Lenses